eProsima/Fast-DDS-docs/docs/fastdds/transport/announced_locators.rst

 your application.

 Participants running on the same host, but using different addresses on their
-|BuiltinAttributes::metatrafficMulticastLocatorList-qos-api| will discard shared memory transport locators.
+|BuiltinAttributes::metatraffic_external_unicast_locators-qos-api| will discard shared memory transport locators.
 Data sharing communication is not affected by this limitation.